Panas Myrny: Works

 Panas Myrny's best-known work is the novel Do Oxen Low When Mangers are Full?, which he coauthored with his brother, Ivan Rudchenko (also known as Ivan Bilyk).
 The work can be characterized as a sociopsychological novel-chronicle; it covers almost a century in the history of a Ukrainian village, from serfdom to the post-reform era.
 In it Myrny depicts social oppression, internal struggle between various social groups, the tsarist legal system, the stern life of a soldier during the time of Tsar Nicholas I, police violence, and spontaneous protests against lies and injustice.
 The novel was published in 1880 in Geneva with the help of political emigrant Mykhailo Drahomanov.

 Myrny's second important sociopsychological novel, Poviia (The Loose Woman, 1884), describes new social processes caused by the reforms of 1861.
 Myrny also portrayed the changed social dynamics of the village after the abolition of serfdom in the story Lykho davnie i s'ohochasne (Ancient and Contemporary Evil, 1903) and Sered stepiv (Among the Steppes, 1903).

+Personal life

+Myrny was married to Alexandra Scheidemann, sister of Russian officer Eugen Scheidemann, who represented Poltava Governorate at the State Duma.